 - nausea or vomiting

 - weak or racing pulse

-You may not experience all of these symptoms after a wasp sting, but you are likely to experience at least some of them after a subsequent sting.
-The Mayo Clinic explains that people who have gone into anaphylactic shock after one sting are 30 to 60 percent more likely to show the same reaction in the future (Mayo Clinic, 2010).
+You may not experience all of these symptoms after a wasp sting, but you’re likely to experience at least some of them after a subsequent sting.

-If itching or skin irritation becomes bothersome, use hydrocortisone cream or calamine lotion to control the discomfort.
-Baking soda and colloidal oatmeal are additional ingredients that are soothing to the skin, and can be used in the bath or through medicated skin creams.
+Use hydrocortisone cream or calamine lotion if itching or skin irritation becomes bothersome.
+Baking soda and colloidal oatmeal are soothing to the skin and can be used during a bath or through medicated skin creams.

 Treatment for severe allergic reactions to wasp stings can include:

 - additional epinephrine to calm your immune system